 Knowing the signs and symptoms of each stage can aid you in seeking help before your problem turns into dependence and addiction.

-Experimentation and binge drinking
+#1: Occasional abuse and binge drinking

 The first stage of alcoholism is a general experimentation with alcohol.
 These drinkers may be new to different forms of alcohol and likely to test their limits.
 This experimental stage is commonly seen in young adults.